adambard/learnxinyminutes-docs/fish.markdown

 $listvar[-1]
 # e.g to access the last element.

-# Of course there's a for loop:
-for val in $PATH
-    echo "$val is in PATH."
-end

 # You can also do fancy cartesian products when you combine two list variables:
 set a 1 2 3